-When using a computer equipped with an Nvidia GPU card with less than 24 GB memory, IN Carta attempts to auto adjust GPU-related settings.
-However, in some cases, it will be necessary to update the neural net parameters for SINAP to run.
-The following error message might appear if parameters have not been properly updated.
+If your Nvidia GPU has less than 24 GB memory, the IN Carta software attempts to automatically adjust the GPU-related settings.
+In some cases, however, you may need to update the neural network parameters in order for SINAP to run.
+If the neural network parameters have not been properly updated, the following message displays.